BlueBrain/blueconfigs/README.rst

 Note: There are cases where for some reason CoreNEURON reports have slightly different results compared to NEURON due to the compilation flags being used and the additional code optimizations.

 Below are the timestamps of the updates to the reference files:

+**10 Oct 2023**

+* Updated reference reports for most of  `thalamus`, `hippocampus` and `neocortex` simulations
+* New reference files have `v4` in their name
+* Was done due to updates in NEURON related to eigen: https://github.com/neuronsimulator/nrn/pull/2470 and https://github.com/neuronsimulator/nrn/pull/2491
+   - Branch was created with both changes in order to update the refereces: https://github.com/neuronsimulator/nrn/commits/get_results_from
+* New reference spikes were generated with:
+   - NEURON 9.0.a8 (commit=3ec979364) - branch mentioned avobe
+   - CoreNEURON 9.0.a8 (commit=3ec979364)
+   - py-neurodamus 2.16.3
+   - Intel oneAPI Compiler 2022.2.1
+   - libsonata-report 1.2

 **31 May 2023**